BanansDev/StatusBot-Hytale-Discord-Plugin-/README.md

 # StatusBot-Hytale-Discord-Plugin-
-StatusBot – Hytale Discord Status Plugin.
 StatusBot is a Hytale server plugin that connects your server to Discord and dynamically updates the bot’s status with the current player count.

 <img width="223" height="95" alt="startingBOT" src="https://github.com/user-attachments/assets/fb073058-1d7f-4d2f-af5f-9c8a32b528ae" />